 by Rolly Mechler, Sales & Marketing Manager

-Last month’s blog was called Elevator Tendering – An Avenue of Abuse, and Part 1 focused on construction tendering.
+Last month’s blog was called Warning Signs & Advice: RFPs & Tendering – Elevator Construction Companies focused on construction tendering.
 I focused on the challenges that exist in a system which is set up to find the “lowest initial price”, but one which rarely ensures the greatest overall value to the customer, certainly in the elevator industry.
 Some of the challenges include: the customer getting proprietary elevator equipment (meaning they are stuck in a monopoly situation for subsequent maintenance contracts), and also installation of cheap equipment, since tenders rarely get as granular as specifying the thickness of the steel in the equipment, or the quality of the components.
 The bottom line is that the end customer is rarely best served with tenders and therefore many customers are moving to Request for Proposals (RFPs) where price is only a portion of the decision criteria.

 This is Part 2 of the blog series regarding Elevator Tendering, and I specifically address Maintenance tenders and Modernization (upgrading of existing elevators) tenders.